This article only applies to customers using our online giving platform, One Church Giving.

 ACH deposits would appear with a descriptor containing the text "PDS GW28" in the bank statement line item.

 We highly recommend you close batches in One Church once you've confirmed the deposit is in your bank account.
 Until then, keep them open.
+This helps to keep your batches and issues organized.

 If you have a deposit in your bank account with the text "PDS GW28" that doesn't match a single ACH batch in One Church, it is most likely a combined deposit from the previous Friday and Sunday ACH batches.
 If you follow the previous tip and only close batches that you confirm have been deposited, these should be easy to find.